-My daughter was born exactly 25 weeks and zero days into my pregnancy, when they wheeled me into an operating room and cut her from me precisely and swiftly to save her.
+My daughter was born exactly 25 weeks and zero days into my pregnancy, when they wheeled me (yes, the preemie mom) into an operating room and cut her from me precisely and swiftly to save her.
 It was nothing like what I expected when I was expecting.

 She weighed 1 pound, 8.6 ounces and was thirty days old before I was allowed to hold her.
 I learned a lot from that experience, about diapers smaller than credit cards and the right way to insert a feeding tube and how to uncover hope in the middle of traumatic circumstances.